ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: N H (1 0) line fitting: one and two velocity components

 \subsection{Complementary tracers line fitting}

-For other tracers not previously modeled (DCN, \hfoa, and SiO), we apply a simple Gaussian model using \texttt{PySpecKit}.
-The one Gaussian model requires three input parameters: amplitude (Amp), velocity centroid (V$_{\mathrm{c}}$), and velocity dispersion ($\sigma$), with initial guesses based on moment map values for each spectrum.
-Since we used a simple model and the computational time required is low, we unlimited the parameter ranges.

-In addition, we apply $\mathrm{S/N}$ values for each region as \textit{signal$\_$cut} parameter fitting.
-We determine the $\mathrm{S/N}$ for each tracer by measuring the peak intensity for each spectrum and dividing it by their root-mean-square (RMS), estimated using emission-free channels (values reported in Table~\ref{tab:SPECTRALINES}).
+For tracers not previously modeled (DCN, \hfoa, and SiO), we apply a single-Gaussian fit using \texttt{PySpecKit}.
+The model includes three free parameters: amplitude (Amp), centroid velocity (V$_{\mathrm{c}}$), and velocity dispersion ($\sigma$), with initial guesses derived from the moment maps.
+Given the simplicity and low computational cost of the model, we do not constrain the parameter ranges.
+We additionally apply tracer-dependent $\mathrm{S/N}$ thresholds through the \textit{signal$\_$cut} parameter.
+The $\mathrm{S/N}$ is calculated from the peak intensity of each spectrum divided by its RMS noise, estimated from emission-free channels (Table~\ref{tab:SPECTRALINES}).